 “The Garage” by Sir Stanley Spencer

 Since it was purchased by The Andrew Lloyd Webber Foundation in 1999, The Garage has been included in various exhibitions across the UK.
-The painting is currently on loan to The Stanley Spencer Gallery, Cookham, Berkshire until 3 November 2013 in their exhibition entitled "Perspectives on Love" alongside other prominent works by Stanley Spencer.
+The painting is currently on loan to The Stanley Spencer Gallery, Cookham, Berkshire until 2 November 2014 for their Summer exhibition entitled "Paradise Regained, Stanley Spencer in the Aftermath of the First World War".
+It was previously included in their "Perspectives on Love" exhibition alongside other prominent works by Stanley Spencer.

-The Garage was previously seen at Manchester Art Galleries having featured in their "Everything is Inevitable" exhibition and prior to that in the Stanley Spencer Exhibition at The Kunsthal Museum, Rotterdam.
+The Garage has also been seen at Manchester Art Galleries having featured in their "Everything is Inevitable" exhibition and prior to that in the Stanley Spencer Exhibition at The Kunsthal Museum, Rotterdam.
 It was also on exhibition at Tate Britain.

 In 1929, the English Marketing Board commissioned Spencer to paint a series of five pictures on the theme of Industry and Peace, of which The Garage is one.
 The exhibition at The Kunsthal hung all five pictures in the series together for the first time since they were painted.

 The Garage looks forward to a world of industry and technology.
 It represents a less appreciated side of Spencer: as a master of the realist movement in modern Britain.
 The Garage was accordingly recognised as a masterpiece in its own time.